If you are considering taking a family gap year or sabbatical from life to live in France, congrats, spending a year abroad can be life-changing.

 1- Short (ish) Trips:

 Most of us are very familiar with the annual vacation(er).
 Because of certain lifestyle restrictions like work, your children’s’ school schedule or just a tight budget, your trips are shorter; sometimes just a weekend.

-It can be stressful during your short trips if you only get to do it once a year for 2 weeks or less because you try to pack as much into the vacation as possible.
+It can be stressful during your short trips if you only get to do it once a year for two weeks or less because you try to pack as much into the vacation as possible.

-Here are some terms to describe shorter term travellers.
+Here are some terms to describe shorter-term travellers.

 Vacation Traveller, Holiday Traveller, Family Vacation Traveller

 2- Long (ish) Trips: 2 months to 1 year or more!

 Gap year, Sabbatical, Career Breaker

 Career break travel

 You have a career, but you’re feeling a little burnt out from the 9 to 5 lifestyle.
 You want to travel and see the world for a few months to a year.
 Maybe longer.